 “applicantLocationRequirements”, “baseSalary”, “employmentType” “identifier” and “jobLocationType”.

 Once you’ve nailed the coding on your job post, it’s time to work on your more technical optimisation!
-Key things to consider include:

-Meta titles and descriptions: Write title tags and meta descriptions to accompany your job posting, and make sure these include you chosen keyword to make the job as easy to find as possible.
-You’ll need to do this for every job post you create if possible, or otherwise create multiple refined templates that drill down as far as possible for specific job types.
+You’ll need to do this for every job post you create if possible, or otherwise it’s a good idea to create multiple refined templates that drill down as far as possible for specific job types.

-Links: Within your job advert content, be sure to include some links to content on your website, such as blogs/pages about your hiring process, or about your team.
-Also include links to other reputable websites, such as any other companies you work with, and see if any of these sites will post backlinks to your job advert, too.
+It’s also a good idea to include links to other reputable websites, such as any other companies you work with, and see if any of these sites will post backlinks to your job advert, too.
 This is essential because it will help Google to crawl your website and understand how the advert fits in with your whole site structure.

 Stage 2: Promoting the job and measuring its success

-In today’s competitive candidate market, simply knowing how to write a job advert and post it is not enough: promoting it is also essential to help it climb up through the Google rankings; the higher the post’s popularity and click-through rate and the lower its bounce rate, the better Google will treat your job pages in their listings.
-What’s more, if you’re planning on posting jobs through Google in the future, you’ll need to look into the strengths/weaknesses of your initial job posting to see how you can make improvements.
+Promoting your advert will help it climb up through the Google rankings; the higher the post’s popularity and click-through rate and the lower its bounce rate, the better Google will treat your job pages in their listings.

 Some ways you can promote your job include: